cloudscraft1/file-manager/DOCKER_README.md

 - **Backend**: FastAPI server running on port 8000 (internal only)
 - **Communication**: Frontend configured to communicate with backend via localhost:8000
 - **Exposed Port**: Only port 3000 is exposed to the host

+## Important Note about Backend URL

+The Docker setup automatically configures the frontend to use the local backend (`http://localhost:8000`) instead of any external URL that might be configured in your local `.env` files.
+This is done during the Docker build process to ensure the frontend and backend communicate properly within the container.

 ## Environment Variables